The 2017 annual tax notices will be mailed May 26th with payment due June 30, 2017.

 Assessment Notices for 2017 tax purposes were mailed on or before March 15.
-The Assessment Complaint/Appeal due date is May 15.
+The Assessment Complaint/Appeal due date was May 15.

 The Municipal Government Act states that every unit of a condominium must be assessed.
 In residential and/or business condominium properties, titled parking stalls, and storage units are assessed separately from living/office units because they are separately titled, hold value, and can be sold separately.